Johnalexx/javascript_tutorial/README.md

 ## Javascript Tutorial

->Note that we use browser console to execute some of the code
+> Note: we used browser console to execute some of the code